didiersmith/steve/chapters/the-particle-computer.md

 "StevieNix is a simulated universe.
 It was created as a side project by a computer science professor named Steve.
 It runs on a cluster of MHI-10s, which includes the computer that I am running on.
 You are chatting to me from within StevieNix!
 Isn't that neat?"

 Russell looked at Vincent, who shrugged and sipped his coffee.
 So far, the LLM's story was tracking with the one from their dream.
-A simulated universe, created by a programmer named Steve.

 "It said you have a 'read-only filesystem interface for the StevieNix state,'" Vincent said.
 "Does that mean what it sounds like?"